-In 1985, Former Alabama Congressman Robert E. “Bud” Cramer, who was then a District Attorney, organized an effort to formulate a child and family-focused response to the investigation and service delivery process to allegations and disclosures of child sexual abuse.
+In 1985, Former Alabama Congressman Robert E. “Bud” Cramer organized an effort to formulate a child and family-focused response to the investigation and service delivery process to allegations and disclosures of child sexual abuse.
 Child victims were often further traumatized by repeated or repetitive interviews by a variety of services or individuals.
-Often, child victims were interviewed in the same location and manner as their alleged perpetrator.
-In response to needing a better system to support child victims of sexual abuse, the first Children’s Advocacy Center (CAC) was formed in 1985 in Alabama which brought the necessary disciplines for a comprehensive response together forming what we call the Multi-Disciplinary Team (MDT).
+Child victims were interviewed in the same location and manner as their alleged perpetrator.
+In response to needing a better system to support child victims of sexual abuse, the first Children’s Advocacy Center (CAC) was formed which brought the necessary disciplines for a comprehensive response together forming what we call the Multi-Disciplinary Team (MDT).

 What can I do to help?